fluffeliger/LCDDriverI2C/README.md

 # LCDDriverI2C
 A driver for any LCD Module using I²C-Communication. **Not using Arduino IDE.**

+**IMPORTANT NOTE**: Only supports TWI currently.
+Not USI. fixing soon...

 ## Installation
 For installation put `lcdi2c.cpp` and `lcdi2c.hpp` in your project.
 You are also required to put the `i2c.hpp` and `i2c.cpp` in your project.
 All header files are in the `/include` folder and all source files are in the `/src` folder.
 In an AVR Project they go all in the same root folder.